stb-tester/stb-tester/README.rst

       to search for motion.
 White pixels select the area to search; black pixels the area to ignore.

+wait_until(callable_, timeout_secs=10, interval_secs=0)
+    Wait until a condition becomes true, or until a timeout.

+    `callable_` is any python callable, such as a function or a lambda expression.
+It will be called repeatedly (with a delay of `interval_secs` seconds between successive calls) until it succeeds (that is, it returns a truthy value) or until `timeout_secs` seconds have passed.
+In both cases, `wait_until` returns the value that `callable_` returns.

+    After you send a remote-control signal to the system-under-test it usually takes a few frames to react, so a test script like this would probably
+    fail:

+        stbt.press("guide")
+        assert match("guide.png")

+    Instead, use this:

+        stbt.press("guide")
+        assert wait_until(lambda: match("guide.png"))

+    Note that instead of the above `assert wait_until(...)` you could use `wait_for_match("guide.png")`. `wait_until` is a generic solution that also works with stbt's other functions, like `match_text` and `is_screen_black`.

+    `wait_until` also allows composing more complex conditions, such as:

+        # Wait until something disappears
+        assert wait_until(lambda: not match("xyz.png"))

+        # Assert that something doesn't appear within 10 seconds
+        assert not wait_until(lambda: match("xyz.png"))

+        # Assert that two images are present at the same time:
+        assert wait_until(lambda: match("a.png") and match("b.png"))

+        # Wait but don't raise an exception:
+        if not wait_until(lambda: match("xyz.png")):
+            do_something_else()

+    There are some drawbacks to using `assert` instead of `wait_for_match`:

+    * The exception message won't contain the reason why the match failed (unless you specify it as a second parameter to `assert`, which is tedious and we don't expect you to do it), and
+    * The exception won't have the offending video-frame attached (so the screenshot that `stbt batch run` saves alongside the failing test logs will be a few frames later than the frame that actually caused the test to fail).

+    We hope to solve both of the above drawbacks at some point in the future.

 .. <end python docs>